· · ·

 Washington Irving

 Candy Cane Brownies.
 December 22, 2024.
-The last-minute details are getting done, and I have been baking all weekend, turning out pan after pan of cookies while listening to Christmas music.
-Lemon bars, Magic Cookie bars, Oatmeal bars, Apricot Almond Bars, and more are all cut into bars and put into containers and stored in the freezer until Christmas Eve night.
+The last-minute details are being taken care of, and I have been baking all weekend, turning out pan after pan of cookies while listening to Christmas music.
+Lemon bars, Magic Cookie bars, Oatmeal bars, Apricot Almond Bars, and more are cut into bars, placed in containers, and stored in the freezer until Christmas Eve night.
 Perhaps we sneak one or two out of the freezer before then.
 Maybe three or four.
 I think about it for a few minutes.
 Have I made all the traditional favorites?
 Yes, I think I have.
 So, the oven is turned off for the rest of the night.
 Tonight, I shall put up my feet with a cup of herbal tea and watch a holiday movie.
 “It’s a Wonderful Life” keeps coming to mind, so I think it will be that one.

 Candy Cane Brownies